richardchankiyin/SampleMicroServiceApp/README.md

 Requirement  | Test Case
 ------------- | -------------
-1a using Authentication Service /api/createAccount to create account  | Content Cell 1b using rabbitmq to synchronize accounts between Authentication Service and Transaction Service in the background
-  | Content Cell
-1c Authentication database and Transaction Service database are separated | x 1d Account Synchronization success and fail tasks are being recorded in database | x 1e Account Synchronization should be idempotent which means same task should not run twice | x
+1a using Authentication Service /api/createAccount to create account  | Content Cell 1b using rabbitmq to synchronize accounts between Authentication Service and Transaction Service in the background | x 1c Authentication database and Transaction Service database are separated | x 1d Account Synchronization success and fail tasks are being recorded in database | x 1e Account Synchronization should be idempotent which means same task should not run twice | x